Insects rule! Yes, they really do!

 0

-The insect shown above is a rove beetle.
-Rove beetles live all around us—in fact, there are about 63,000 species in the world—yet you’ve probably never heard of them.
-They diligently go about their work mostly unnoticed and definitely unheralded, but they’re nearly indispensable.
-Without them—and other insects—our world would be a very different place.
+The insect you see above is a rove beetle.
+They live all around us—in fact, there are about 63,000 species of rove beetles in the world—yet you’ve probably never heard of them.
+They diligently go about their work mostly unnoticed and definitely unheralded, yet they’re nearly indispensable.
+Without them—and other insects—our planet would be a very different place.
 According to scientists, probably one without other wildlife—or humans!
 So, yes, insects rule!
 Here’s why:

-First of all, insects are vital as pollinators: ninety percent of plants rely on them for reproduction.
-Honeybees alone account for 80 percent of all pollination in the United States, contribute $20 billion to the US economy every year, and along with other pollinators, $217 billion to the global economy.
+Insects are vital as pollinators: ninety percent of plants rely on them for reproduction.
+Honeybees alone account for 80 percent of all pollination in the United States, contribute $20 billion to the U.S. economy every year, and along with other pollinators, $217 billion to the global economy.
 Other essential pollinators are solitary bees, bumblebees, flies, butterflies, moths, ants, and certain beetles and wasps.

 Worldwide, insects pollinate 1,200 crops, including 87 of the 115 leading food crops.
 Some plants rely on a single species—just one—for pollination.
-Insects contribute indirectly by pollinating crops that feed beef, poultry, and other livestock, from which we get milk, eggs, and meat.
-And, of course, insects pollinate the native and flowering plants we so enjoy in the summer.
+Insects contribute indirectly, too, by pollinating crops that feed beef, poultry, and other livestock, from which we get milk, eggs, and meat.
+And, of course, insects pollinate the flowering plants we so enjoy for their beauty.

-Insects are also food for other animals.
-They’re a main source for birds, even those that primarily eat seeds and fruits.
+Insects are a main source of food for birds.
+Even those that primarily eat seeds and fruits raise their young on insects.
 Opossums, raccoons, squirrels and other rodents, skunks, bats, foxes, bears, and numerous other mammals include insects in their diet.
 Snakes, turtles, toads, and fish eat them, too.
 In some cultures, insects are food for humans.

-Insects also make materials.
-Honeybees bring us not only honey, but beeswax, which is used for ointments, polishes, candles, and cosmetics.
+Insects produce materials.
+Honeybees bring us honey as well as beeswax, which is used for ointments, polishes, candles, and cosmetics.
 Silk comes from silkworms, which are moth caterpillars.
-For centuries, certain dyes were made from insects, and in some cultures today, still are.
+For centuries, certain dyes were made from insects, and in some cultures today, they still are.
 Insects have benefited medicine, too.
-Antibacterials, analgesics, anticoagulants, diuretics, and antirheumatics have been derived from insects.
+Antibacterials, analgesics, anticoagulants, diuretics, and antirheumatics have been derived from them.

-Less important (to humans, at least), but wonderful anyway, is their eye appeal.
+Less important, but wonderful anyway, is their eye appeal.
 Think of the lovely colors and patterns on a butterfly’s wings, the striking appearance of dragonflies, and ladybugs are, well, cute as a bug!

 More reading: